 Don’t make the mistake to hire an inexperienced Diesel engine mechanic who doesn’t know their way around your engine.
-Besides that they cause more problems for you and waste your time, you also lose money.
+Besides that, they cause more problems for you and waste your time, you also lose money.
 That hurts on a very deep level if you love your vehicle.
 Say no to mistakes from now henceforth.
+Instead, make sure to hire a diesel engine mechanic correctly to avoid unnecessary headaches and costly repairs.

 Tips for Hiring a Diesel Engine Mechanic